dannihao/BUS212/README.md

-# mynewproject1
+# BUS212 Introduction to GitHub
-today is Thursday
+This is the first time that I used GitHub